pub struct MovingPtr<'a, T, A = Aligned>(/* private fields */)

 pub fn partial_move<R>( self, f: impl FnOnce(MovingPtr<'_, T, A>) -> R, ) -> (MovingPtr<'a, MaybeUninit<T>, A>, R)

-Partially moves out some fields inside of self
+Partially moves out some fields inside of self.

-The partially returned value is returned back pointing to MaybeUninit<T>
+The partially returned value is returned back pointing to MaybeUninit<T>.

-While calling this function is safe, care must be taken with the returned MovingPtr
+While calling this function is safe, care must be taken with the returned MovingPtr as it

 points to a value that may no longer be completely valid.